US and Turkey 'to defuse N Syria crisis'

 The US and Turkey, whose forces are at loggerheads in northern Syria, have agreed to try to defuse the crisis.

-The Nato allies said joint teams would meet straight away to work through their diplomatic differences, including a dispute over the city of Manbij.
+The Nato allies said joint teams would meet shortly to work through their diplomatic differences, including a dispute over the city of Manbij.

 Turkey has threatened to attack US-allied Kurdish forces in Manbij, whom they regard as terrorists.